LaravelDaily/Laravel-Reservations-Course/course/06 - Managing Activities and Assign Guides.md

 ## Showing Activities for Administrator User

-For showing activities of every company for the user with the role of `administrator`, we already have made all the logic.
-Later we will add tests to ensure it.
-Now we need to add a link so users can access that page.
+For showing the activities of every company for the `administrator` user, we already have made all the logic.
+We just need to add a link to the Companies list so administrators can access that page.

 **resources/views/companies/index.blade.php**:
 ```blade